alvaro-j/buylist-2.0/README.md

 ## Overview🎯

-Rebuild of the buyList project.
+Rebuild of my old buyList project.
 This time it was build with React.js using Context API.

 ### Links🔗